 The Carol Burnett Show

 S9 E7

-The Pointer Sisters are tonight's musical guests; it's not hard to guess that when Mama and The Family play Charades, things will turn to chaos.
+Tonight: It's not hard to guess that when Mama and The Family play Charades, things will turn to chaos.
+Also: a despondent bar patron (Carol) meets her match in an equally blue bartender (Harvey.)

+The Carol Burnett Show